Mirzakhani's work on earthquake flow: Preliminaries

 \begin{rem} The intersection number $i(h(q), v(q))$ is the area of $q$. \end{rem}

 \begin{thm} The map $q\mapsto (h(q), v(q))$ determines a homeomorphism $QD\to \MF\times \MF\setminus \Delta.$ \end{thm}

-\begin{proof} One can create an inverse map as follows.
+\begin{proof}[Proof sketch] One can create an inverse map as follows.
 Given tighten each $h,v$ to geodesic laminations, also denoted $h,v$.
-Since $(h,v)\notin \Delta$, we have that $h$ and $v$ do not share any leaves, and that each complementary region of $h\cup v$ is a compact polygon.
-Indeed, if $h$ and $v$ shared a leaf, then a weak star limit of measured supported on this leaf would give a measured foliation $\gamma$ with $i(h, \gamma)=0=i(v, \gamma)$.
-And one could pick a simple curve $\gamma$ in any complementary region that was not a polygon.
-To see that the polygon is compact, i.e. that none of the vertices are at infinity, requires a bit of extra argument again using weak star limits.
+Since $(h,v)\notin \Delta$, we have that $h$ and $v$ do not share any leaves, and that each complementary region of $h\cup v$ is a compact polygon: \begin{itemize} \item Indeed, if $h$ and $v$ shared a leaf, then a weak star limit of the Lebesgue measure supported larger and larger segments of this leaf would give a measured foliation $\gamma$ with $i(h, \gamma)=0=i(v, \gamma)$. \item If there is a complementary region that isn't a polygon, one could pick a simple curve $\gamma$ in that region. \item To see that the polygons are compact, i.e. that none of the vertices are at infinity, requires a bit of extra argument again using weak star limits. \end{itemize}

 Collapsing all the connected components of the complement of $h\cup v$, as well as all connected components of $h\setminus v$ and $v\setminus h$, defines a quadratic differential by picking local coordinates $z$ for which $\Re(z)$ and $\Im(z)$ locally coincide with the two foliations.
 Each component gets collapsed to a single point.